AggelosTout/AI_Virtual_Mouse/README.md

 ## How to use the AI Virtual Mouse

-This code can be used in any type of computer (Desktop or laptop) by downloading the given code and open it with a code editor of your choice.
+This code can be used in any type of computer (Desktop or laptop) by downloading the given code and open it with a code editor of your choice.(PyCharm is recommended)

 ## Operating Principle & instructions